cnuernber/ham-fisted/README.md

 # HAM-Fisted

 What started as a collection of efficient mutable and immutable datastructures based on Phil Bagwell's bitmap trie concept became an overall reimplementation of clojure's core datastructures and some of its base concepts specifically with performance in mind.
 This means, for instance, that the library prefers iterators over sequences in many situations.
+There are also new functional primitives developed from my experience processing data and working with Clojure over the last 10 years.

+My hope is this library becomes a platform to experiment and develop new and/or better functional datastructures and algorithmic primitives.

 Here are a few concepts to keep in mind -